KevmarPerez/AUTOMATION/README.md

-# Automation
- TIA PORTAL Siemens Course
+Automation of systems using TIA Portal and Simatics 1200 and 1500